isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 Science, Technology, Engineering, and Mathematics (STEM).
 This commitment to excel was further reflected by his consistent placement on the Principal’s Honour Roll.</p>
-<p>Jun Kai also proved himself to be a dependable leader as the Home Tutorial
-Councillor (HTC) of his class 2T09.
-His charisma and exemplary leadership in planning and executing were integral in rallying the support of his class for college-wide events including the CJC 50th Anniversary Food and Fun Fair.
-Adaptable and innovative, he was always willing to take on more than his fair share of responsibilities.
-He genuinely enjoys collaboration and builds rapport easily, earning the trust and respect of peers.&nbsp;</p>
 <p>His concern for others extended beyond the school environment.
 Through
 a service learning project with SG Cares Volunteer Centre, he helped to create inclusive experiences for children from low-income families and